Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

     --node tcp://127.0.0.1:26647
 ```

-Once a validator is created and registered, Luna holders can delegate Luna to them, effectively adding stake to its pool.
-The total stake of a validator is the total of their self-bonded Luna plus the Luna bonded by external delegators.
+Once a validator is created and registered, Odis holders can delegate Odis to them, effectively adding stake to its pool.
+The total stake of a validator is the total of their self-bonded Odis plus the Odis bonded by external delegators.

 **Only the top 130 validators are considered active or *bonded validators***.
 If a validator's total stake dips below the top 130, the validator loses its validator privileges and no longer serves as part of the active set, entering into **unbonding mode** and eventually becoming **unbonded**, or inactive.